PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 ### POSSIBLE IMPROVEMENTS (FUTURE WORK)
 ### 1) Training the model for more number of Epochs more getting a more accurate well-learned model
-### 2) Visualizing the Neural Network : Discussion and anaylysis the visual output of trained network's feature maps.
+### 2) Visualizing the Neural Network : Discussion and analysis the visual output of trained network's feature maps.